Lopez-CL/super_social_reader/README.md

 # Super Social Reader
 **Description**

 A social reader tracker for superhero comic book readers to connect, discuss, and keep track of the comics they read.
+View video (demo of app)[https://drive.google.com/file/d/1SumQ-Uel-pAWqaXZRLFvE2EYTPzcH7ep/view?usp=sharing]

+- Designed front-end with custom CSS and libraries ( jQuery & Bootstrap) to create dynamic, responsive modern web experience.
+- Employed werzeug library to handle secure image file uploads to personalize user profile and comic book cover art.
+- Optimized SQL query logic on the back-end to ensure responsive, customized user experience when viewing, rating, and creating comics.
+- Utilized many-to-many relationship in database to allow for commenting on specific comics.
+Leveraged the (superheroapi.com)[https://superheroapi.com/index.html] REST API to offer user suggestions on where to start reading for a character.

 ## Controller Routes
 ### Users